wanghuacan/rebuttal/rebuttle.md

 - Intra-repo Calls: 180–40,552 (Avg.
 8,651)
 - Functions: 25–4,915 (Avg.
 1,274.8)
 - Lines of Code: 0.58k–351.42k (Avg.
 52.63k)

+These statistics demonstrate that GitTaskBench is diverse not only in task domains, but also in the repositories themselves—a critical aspect for evaluating repository-centric tasks.

 Third, we acknowledge your concern about task/scale.
 However, **existing comparable benchmarks at this complexity and comprehensiveness level are similarly scoped**:
 - Full MLE-Bench[1]: 72 ML tasks